A married father of three pleaded guilty to the possession, production and distribution of child pornography at Longford Circuit Court.

 The court also heard that a person using the nickname Sam uploaded an image and this activity was also reported to the authorities.

-Gardaí launched an investigation into the matter, the court was told, and Sergeant Quinn and Garda Fahy subsequently went to the home of Mr McGuinness and his wife in Edgeworthstown on September 17, 2015.
+Gardaí launched an investigation into the matter, the court was told, and Sergeant Quinn and Garda Fahy subsequently went to the home of Mr McGuinness in Edgeworthstown on September 17, 2015.

 Judge Keenan Johnson heard a number of items were seized at the dwelling including an Apple Ipad; Acer laptop; HP hand-dial and an Apple Iphone.